Djfulton5973/FixSecurityCEN3078/README.md

 # FixSecurityCEN3078
-Project that used for the Computer Security class
+The project for the Computer Security class.
+Used a group project to see and try to fix the security issues within the code.